I can move things with my mind.

 I dashed through the halls, searching for a way out.
 This place was like a maze.
 I pushed past people in dark clothes decorated with weapons, ignoring their sounds of shock and focusing only on getting as far away from that kid as possible.

 “Leave her!”
-I heard the boy shout behind me.
+I heard him shout behind me.
 “I’ll take care of it!”

 I pushed my legs to go faster.
 I nearly leapt with each step I took, flying down the halls.
 I looked for a large door, hopefully with windows showing the outside.
 Finally, with an ache in my legs and a stitch in my side, I came across a hallway with a set of double doors at the end.
 This had to be the way out.